gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 ## Background images

-CSS has more limited support for responsive image handling than the `<picture>` element.
+Using CSS to display background images has more limited support for responsive image handling than the `<picture>` element.
 Most importantly, it does not handle fallback for next-gen image formats such as AVIF and WebP.
 You can get the benefits of `gatsby-plugin-image` for background images without any extra components.

-This is an example of creating a hero image component, with text overlaying an image background.
+This is an example of a hero image component with text overlaying an image background.
 It uses CSS grid to stack the elements on top of each other.

 ```jsx
 import * as React from "react"